sigwinch28/bikecam/_docs/index.md

 Alternatively, if you'd like to contribute some content directly, you can fork the repo and open a pull request.

 If you don't know what any of that means, that's okay too.
-[get in contact with me on twitter](https://twitter.com/intent/tweet?text=%40sigwinch28) if you'd like to contribute :smile:.
+[get in contact with me on twitter](https://twitter.com/intent/tweet?text=%40sigwinch28) if you'd like to contribute 😄.